Affordable by design

 A 60-minute bilingual course covering chemical hazards, labels, pictograms, safety data sheets, protective controls, storage, spills, and employer-specific hazard communication procedures.

-The course is framed as practical information and education about accountability, safer decision-making, risk prevention, and personal planning, developed by Ankur Fadia, MD.
-This course is educational and informational and does not constitute legal advice, therapy, or the practice of medicine.
+The course is framed as general workplace training about accountability, safer decision-making, risk prevention, and personal planning, developed by Dr. Ankur Fadia.
+It complements employer policies, site-specific procedures, and hazard controls; it is not legal advice, OSHA Outreach certification, or authorization for regulated tasks.

 The certificate shows course name, length, completion date, posted price, certificate ID, and verification details.